NanDesuKa-FR/aegis-garbage-cleaner/README.md

 #### This is a script able to clean the aegis garbage from subtitles in ".ass" formats in a second.

 # Dependence necessary:
-> glob
+> Path form pathlib

 # How to use
 > ```py __main__.py```

 # Some information
-> The script cleans the subtitles in the current directory where it is launched.
+> This script is able to remove the Aegis Garbage from your subtitles recursively, i.e. from the root of your file it is able by itself to browse and clean all folders.

+# DISCLAIMER
+> We cannot be held responsible for any bugs caused on your subtitles.
+It is your duty to make a backup before using this script.